 The big one.
 This is most commonly passed through unprotected sex, although there are other ways of catching it too such as sharing needles.
 The HIV virus basically attacks and weakens the immune system to the extent that it cannot fight off any infection.

 There is no cure for HIV, and although the treatments to allow people to live long and healthy lives with the virus are now very effective, this fact alone should make you always wear a condom.

 What to do if you suspect you have a sexually transmitted infection (STI).

+If you are worried you may have an STI, the most important thing is to get checked by a medical professional as soon as is possible.
 If you are still travelling, remember that the standards of services may vary wildly depending on where you are.
 Very rural parts of India or Africa for example will not have the same world class facilities as Singapore or Europe or other developed nations.

 Remember also to check your travel insurance, as it may or may not cover you for STI’s, HIV or pregnancy treatment.

 If you have arrived home, then it is important that you get a check up at your local GUM clinic, and be honest with the staff about your travels and sexual history.
 Clinical staff are not there to judge you and we really don’t, the truth is we don’t really care what you have been up to and we will probably never see you again anyway, but it does allow us to give you the appropriate tests and treatment.

 Have you read all the information but still need a little more specific advice?
 Is there a travel health issue that you are worried about and need a little reassurance on?
 Need some information on malaria, or which vaccinations you will need?
 Is there a travel health issue you would like to ask about in complete confidence?

 Well I am here to help.

 Apart from being an experienced backpacker with over 20 years travel experience, I am also a qualified nurse who specialises in emergency nursing and travel medicine.